Stomach Qi Stagnation is what happens when you often eat on the go, especially when you’re tired or upset or stressed.

 None of this would matter much if they did this only occasionally!
-Humankind has been evolving for hundreds of thousands, if not millions, of years.
+Humankind has been evolving for hundreds of thousands of years.

-Our genes must befit us for snatching the occasional snack as we run from hungry crocodiles.
+Our genes must allow for grabbing the occasional snack as we run from hungry reptiles.

 But not all the time; not every day; and not without resting after eating; not in a constant low state of anxiety.

 If you take a lot of coffee, that can worsen matters too!
 Initially it provides some yang energy, so stops you feeling sleepy after your meal.
-Often it seems to hurry food through your system, so you become dependent on it for regular bowel movements.
-But is creates a tension in your system, unhelpful for digestion.
+Eventually it seems to hurry food through your system, so you become dependent on it for regular bowel movements.
+Unfortunately is creates a tension in your system, unhelpful for digestion.

-When our Stomach Qi stagnates, other things start to be affected.
+With Stomach Qi stagnation, other things start to be affected.

 Any kind of Qi stagnation can eventually lead to Blood stasis, firstly in this case in the Stomach – Stomach Blood stasis.

-All that stagnation builds up pressure, and that pressure leads to Heat, meaning Stomach Heat, or worse, Stomach Fire.
+All that stagnation builds up pressure, and that pressure leads to Heat, leading to Stomach Fire.